currinjs/CurrinJS/aio/content/tutorial/index.md

 Each step is motivated with a requirement that you've likely met in many applications.
 Everything has a reason.

-Along the way, you'll become familiar with many of the core fundamentals of Angular.
+Along the way, you'll become familiar with many of the core fundamentals of Currin.

 Start now by building a simple [hero editor](tutorial/toh-pt1 "The Hero Editor").